GUIDE 2024

 LinkedIn

-Having a LinkedIn account also means that you can use the site to research companies, interviewers, recruiters, and hiring managers, which is helpful before submitting applications and showing up to interviews
+Having a LinkedIn account also means that you can use the site to research companies, interviewers, recruiters, and hiring managers, which is helpful before submitting applications and showing up to interviews.

 Many companies post jobs exclusively on LinkedIn.
-With your account, you can search through jobs posted on the site and apply directly from your account to jobs that interest you.
+With your account, you can search through jobs posted on the site and apply from your account to jobs that interest you.

 Job Sites